patooworld/vsixvhax/Auto-Indentation.md

 	![](images/auto-indentation/allman-success.gif)

 	> **Note:** due to the way this feature has to be implemented, this may introduce some typing overhead.
-This is the reason it's not enabled by default.
+It's also incompatible with the Vim extension due to [microsoft/vscode#13441](https://github.com/microsoft/vscode/issues/13441).
+For these reasons, it's not enabled by default.

 - Disable the Haxe extension's indentation rules - this may be preferable if you don't use bracketless `if` / `else` etc. However, you also lose auto indentation for `case` and `default`.